s-johansson/monitoring-common-shell-library/FUNCREF.md

 ## Function `fail`

 prints the fail-text as well as the function and code-line from which it was called.
+The debug-output contains the function name from which debug() has been called (if no function -> 'main').
+Furthermore the line-number of the line that triggered debug() is displayed.

 ***Parameters***